vuejs/test-utils-docs/src/guide/http-requests.md

 # Making HTTP requests

-It isn't that tricky, but I feel it is a common paint point.
+It isn't that tricky, but I feel it is a common pain point.

 Mostly `jest.mock()`, `trigger()`.